23rd Light Horse Regiment: History

 In 1913 it adopted the territorial title of 23rd (Barossa) Light Horse in recognition of its major catchment area of the Barossa north of Adelaide.

 During the First World War militia units were precluded from serving oversees, as a result of the Defence Act 1903; however, members of the 23rd volunteered for service with the Australian Imperial Force.
-In recognition of this service, the 23rd Light Horse was later awarded battle honours for ANZAC, Gallipoli, Egypt and the Sinai.
+In recognition of this service, the 23rd Light Horse was later awarded battle honours for ANZAC, Gallipoli, Egypt and Palestine.

 Following the war the Australian Light Horse was again reorganised in 1921 and the 23rd formed part of the 6th Cavalry Brigade of the 2nd Cavalry Division.
 This brigade also contained the 3rd and 9th Light Horse Regiments as well as supporting troops.
 During the 1920s the Australian Light Horse converted from their pre-war mounted rifles role to that of cavalry modelled along British Army lines.

 Due to the financial pressures that the Australian military was under, a number of light horse units were amalgamated in the late 1920s.
 The 18th and 23rd Light Horse Regiments were linked to form the 18th/23rd Light Horse Regiment in 1929.
 In 1936, the 18th and 23rd were unlinked; however, the 23rd was linked with the 9th Light Horse Regiment to form the 9th/23rd Light Horse Regiment.

 When the Second World War broke out the CMF was mobilised for continuous training and home defence.
 During the early period of the war the unit conducted training with its parent division and many members volunteered to join the 2nd Australian Imperial Force.
 The 23rd was unlinked from the 9th on 1 December 1941.
 As part of the wider mechanisation of the Australian Light Horse, the unit was converted to a mechanised reconnaissance role and was retitled the 23rd Reconnaissance Company (Barossa Light Horse) at this time.